EricZhang527/Healthscientia/README.md

 # Healthscientia
-An online forum for the communication of health sciences and its latest discoveries.
+An online community for the communication of health sciences and its latest discoveries.
+Please feel free to contribute to our online forum